Tapajós

 The Tapajós (Rio Tapajós [ˈhi.u tapaˈʒɔs]) is a river in Brazil.
-It runs through the Amazon Rainforest and is a major tributary of the Amazon River.
+It runs through the Amazon rainforest and is a major tributary of the Amazon River.
 When combined with the Juruena River, the Tapajós is approximately 2,080 km long.
-It is one of the largest clearwater rivers, accounting for about 6% of the water in the Amazon basin.
+Prior to a drastic increase in illegal gold mining and consequent soil erosion it was one of the largest clearwater rivers and currently is an anthropogenic whitewater river, accounting for about 6% of the water in the Amazon basin.

 Course

 For most of its length the Tapajós runs through Pará State, but the upper (southern) part forms the border between Pará and Amazonas State.
 The source is at the Juruena–Teles Pires river junction.
 The Tapajós River basin accounts for 6% of the water in the Amazon Basin, making it the fifth largest in the system.

 From the lower Arinos River (a tributary of Juruena) to the Maranhão Grande falls are a more or less continuous series of formidable cataracts and rapids; but from the Maranhão Grande to the mouth of Tapajós, about 188 mi, the river can be navigated by large vessels.

 For its last 100 mi it is between 4 and 9 mi wide and much of it very deep.
 The valley of the Tapajós is bordered on both sides by bluffs.
 They are from 300 to 400 ft high along the lower river; but a few miles above Santarém, they retire from the eastern side and do not approach the Amazon floodplain until some miles below Santarém.